7 Debt Settlement Alternatives To Save Your Credit Score

 • Teaching credit improvement strategies

-However, not all credit counseling agencies are equal.
-Avoid those that charge high upfront fees or make unrealistic promises like “We’ll erase your debt overnight.”
-Legitimate nonprofit agencies usually charge low monthly fees (around $25–$50) and are accredited by organizations like the National Foundation for Credit Counseling (NFCC).
+However, it's crucial to recognize that not all credit counseling agencies are equal in quality or service.
+It's important to avoid those that charge high upfront fees or make unrealistic promises like “We’ll erase your debt overnight.”
+Legitimate nonprofit agencies typically charge low monthly fees (around $25–$50) and are accredited by respected organizations like the National Foundation for Credit Counseling (NFCC).
+When researching potential agencies, consider looking for reviews or testimonials from past clients to gauge their effectiveness and reputation within the community.
+A trustworthy agency will prioritize your financial well-being over profit motives and provide transparent information about their services.

 When deciding, ask yourself: